Hispanic Heritage Month: History, cultural significance, and how to celebrate

 Frequently Asked Questions:

-What is the 2023 Hispanic Heritage Month theme?
+What is the 2024 Hispanic Heritage Month theme?

-The 2023 Hispanic Heritage Month theme is “Latinos: Driving Prosperity, Power, and Progress in America,” according to an announcement from the National Council of Hispanic Employment Program Managers.
+The 2023 Hispanic Heritage Month theme was “Latinos: Driving Prosperity, Power, and Progress in America,” according to an announcement from the National Council of Hispanic Employment Program Managers.
 The theme celebrates the communities’ population growth, increasing political representation, and economic success that continues to pave the way for rise and recognition of Latines as positive contributors to the country.

 What was the 2022 Hispanic Heritage Month theme?